Our world has changed dramatically, almost unnoticed.

 There are two directions of impact to limit the number of ad hoc events.

 The first is the standardization and simplification of workflows with a focus on the essentials, visualization and so on.
 This is exactly what happens with agile methods or system design.
-Both represent management systems that contain specific processes, methods and tools.
+Both are management systems that contain specific processes, methods and tools.

 As managing directors, we feel as familiar as a fish in a pond when it comes to processes.